-During an impromptu children’s program while visiting refugees living in Calcutta’s city dump, I met Luba.
+During an impromptu children’s program while visiting refugees living in a city dump, I met Luba.
 No more than seven years old, Luba and her family were refugees from Bangladesh forced to live in the dump to survive.

 It took mere seconds for her big smile and shy demeanor to steal my heart.